RobbieRotten/obsidian/content/UTS Law Notes/Evidence Law Notes.md

         - (e) all reasonable steps have been taken, by the party seeking to prove the person is not available, to find the person or to secure his or her attendance, but without success, or
         - (f) all reasonable steps have been taken, by the party seeking to prove the person is not available, to compel the person to give the evidence, but without success.
       - (2) In all other cases the person is taken to be available to give evidence about the fact.
-  - s63 Exception to Hearsay Rule
+  - s 63 Exception to Hearsay Rule
-    - s63 Civil proceedings, if maker of representation is not available
+    - s 63 Civil proceedings, if maker of representation is not available
       - (1) This section applies in a civil proceeding if a person who made a previous representation is not available to give evidence about an asserted fact.
     - (2) The hearsay rule does not apply to:
       - (a) evidence of the representation that is given by a person who saw, heard or otherwise perceived the representation being made, or
       - (b) a document so far as it contains the representation, or another representation to which it is reasonably necessary to refer in order to understand the representation.
     - Note:  Section 67 imposes notice requirements relating to this subsection.
-    - s63 provides the lowest threshold for the admissibility of Hearsay Evidence.
+    - s 63 provides the lowest threshold for the admissibility of Hearsay Evidence.
     - Merely requires that the Witness saw, heard or perceived the representation being made by the Maker.
-    - If a party intends to call such evidence to be used for its Hearsay purpose (ie. to prove the asserted fact in the previous representation), that party must conform and provide a Notice to the other party pursuant to s67 EA.
+    - If a party intends to call such evidence to be used for its Hearsay purpose (ie. to prove the asserted fact in the previous representation), that party must conform and provide a Notice to the other party pursuant to s 67 EA.
     -
   - s 64 Exception to Hearsay Rule
-    - s64 Civil proceedings, if maker of representation is available
+    - s 64 Civil proceedings, if maker of representation is available
       - (2) The hearsay rule does not apply to:
         - (a) evidence of the representation that is given by a person who saw, heard or otherwise perceived the representation being made, or
         - (b) a document so far as it contains the representation, or another representation to which it is reasonably necessary to refer in order to understand the representation,
         - if it would cause undue expense or undue delay, or would not be reasonably practicable, to call the person who made the representation to give evidence.
       - Note.
 Section 67 imposes notice requirements relating to this subsection.
 Section 68 is about objections to notices that relate to this subsection.
       - (3) If the person who made the representation has been or is to be called to give evidence, the hearsay rule does not apply to evidence of the representation that is given by:
-        - (a) that person, or
+        - (a) that person (Maker), or
         - (b) a person who saw, heard or otherwise perceived the representation being made.
       - [section continues…]
-    - The effect of s64 is that it provides the party calling the Hearsay evidence a wide degree of flexibility.
+    - The effect of s 64 is that it provides the party calling the Hearsay evidence a wide degree of flexibility.
-    - s64(2) enables a party to adduce the Hearsay evidence through a Witness if it would cause undue delay or expense, or would be not be reasonably practicable to call the Maker of the previous representation.
+    - s 64(2) enables a party to adduce the Hearsay evidence through a Witness if it would cause undue delay or expense, or would be not be reasonably practicable to call the Maker of the previous representation.
       - This is very broadly defined and applied and takes into account cost of securing Maker, length of trial, health and location of maker.
-      - *Requires reasonable written notice of intention to call such evidence (s67).
+      - *Requires reasonable written notice of intention to call such evidence (s 67).
-    - s64(3) provides that if the Maker is called to give evidence, either:
+    - s 64(3) provides that if the Maker is called to give evidence, either:
       - The Maker of the previous representation; or
       - A person who saw, heard or otherwise perceived the previous representation
     - can give evidence of the asserted fact.
-  - s65 Exception to Hearsay Rule
+  - s 65 Exception to Hearsay Rule
-    - s65 Criminal proceedings, if maker of representation is not available
+    - s 65 Criminal proceedings, if maker of representation is not available
       - (2) The Hearsay Rule does not apply to evidence of a previous representation that is given by a person who saw, heard or otherwise perceived the representation being made, if the representation:
         - (a) was made under a duty to make that representation or to make representations of that kind, or
         - (b) was made when or shortly after the asserted fact occurred and in circumstances that make it unlikely that the representation is a fabrication, or